-- The following slides project daily federal deposits and expenditures starting June 1.
-(This is presented independently from BPC's X Date range.) - Slides depict only those estimated transactions that directly impact government cash flows on a given day.
-Room under the debt limit as of June 1 and the days that follow will be impacted by: - Remaining cash on hand - Extraordinary measures available - Transactions involving non-marketable Treasury securities - Projections are estimates and subject to change.
-Federal deposit flows and tax refunds are particularly volatile. - Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all transactions on a particular day.
+- The following slides project daily revenue and expenditures starting June 1 for illustrative purposes.
+(This is presented independently from BPC's X Date range.) - Projections are estimates and subject to change.
+Revenue flows and tax refunds are particularly volatile. - Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all transactions on a particular day.

 Daily Inflow Scale Daily Outflow

 \$100 b \$50 b \$101 billion in spending: Medicare: \$47 billion Veterans Benefits: \$12 billion Military Pay & Retirement: \$10 billion Civil Service Retirement: \$6 billion Supplemental Security Income: \$5 billion

-\$21 billion in revenues \$0 b
+\$26 billion in revenues \$0 b

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.